ajarara/zulip-coffeebot/README.md

 # Zulip-coffeebot
 Currently this bot runs on a cold VM.
 If you'd like to install this on your zulip instance, probably follow https://zulip.readthedocs.io/en/latest/bots-guide.html

 # Spec
 This section documents how the Coffeebot behaves.
+Why a spec?
+See [Joel Spolsky's four part series](https://www.joelonsoftware.com/2000/10/02/painless-functional-specifications-part-1-why-bother/).

 ## Overview